Afectto/MindGame/README.md

-Game now in client.
+G~~ame now in client.
-Need transfer to the server
+Need transfer to the host~~

+Transferring logic to host and refactor some class